redstone-finance/redstone-oracles-monorepo/README.md

 ## 🙋‍♂️ Contact

-Please feel free to contact us on [Discord](https://redstone.finance/discord) or email to core@redstone.finance
+Please feel free to contact us on [Discord](https://redstone.finance/discord) or email to core@redstone.finance.

 ## 📜 Licesnse